Key ACM Education Activities

 The ACM Education Policy Committee is a high-level committee of acclaimed computer scientists and educators dedicated to improving opportunities for quality education in computer science and computing-related fields.
 It develops initiatives aimed at shaping education policies that impact the computing field.
 A primary goal of the EPC is to ensure that computer science education is recognized in educational initiatives at all levels of the educational pipeline, and that computing “C” is recognized as a distinct and legitimate pillar of STEM (science, technology, engineering, and mathematics).

-The ACM education activity has been reorganized into two entities: the Education Council and the Education Board.
-The Board wields the final executive and decision-making power to facilitate the work of the Education Council.
-The Council is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the US government.
+The ACM education activity has been reorganized into two entities: the Education Advisory Committee and the Education Board.
+The Board wields the final executive and decision-making power to facilitate the work of the Education Advisory Committee.
+The Advisory Committee is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the US government.